Skip to main content

 For instance, if we are talking about a clothing retail website, we might want to divide our bounded contexts according to the following subdomains:

-• Order processing: managing the orders, customers, shipping, etc…
+• Order subdomain: managing the orders, customers, shipping, etc…

-• Inventory Management: managing the stocks, the availability, etc…
+• Inventory subdomain: managing the stocks, the availability, etc…

-• Product management: managing the product displays, the categories, the ads features, etc…
+• Product subdomain: managing the product displays, the categories, the ads features, etc…

 Patterns aligned with DDD #